Rejoice (Margaret Thatcher): Impact and legacy

 The statement to "rejoice", in context with a military operation, led to controversy and Nigel Andrews, writing in the Financial Times in 2007, called it one of the "most famous, or infamous, things that Margaret Thatcher ever said".
 He stated that the statement divided the British public into those who regarded it as a simple call to celebrate a British military victory and those who saw it as disrespectful of the potential loss of life and a sign of increasing fanaticism and jingoism in the Thatcher administration.
 Thatcher's opponents made frequent use of the statement, often paraphrased as "rejoice, rejoice".
 Labour Party politician Barbara Castle, writing in 1993, characterised the statement as an example of Thatcher's tendency to triumphalism, which she regarded as increasing at this time.
 She says that Thatcher may well have been rejoicing at her rise in the opinion polls, which rose from below 30% to above 40% during the war and led to Thatcher's landslide victory at the 1983 general election.
 Oliver Wilmott, writing in the New Statesman in 2010, regarded the words as an attempt by Thatcher to "[tap] in to a vein of national aspiration".
 Writer on leadership Phillip Abbot in 1997 regarded the statement as Churchillian and a mark of Thatcher's characterisation of the war as, in her words, a "struggle between good and evil" and Juliet and Wayne Thompson in 2004 considered the statement showed the appearance of "confident command" by Thatcher.
 Aitken states that the statement has been widely misconstrued; he believes that it was made as a rebuke to the reporters asking questions rather than an instruction to the British public.
 Journalist Simon Jenkins, writing in The Spectator in 1983, regarded the statement as a mark of the immense relief of the Prime Minister at the successful conclusion of Operation Paraquet, a position with which Aitken concurred.

 Rejoice, Rejoice is the title of a 1983 artwork by artist Michael Peel.
 Intending to demonstrate the human cost of the war, he constructed a photomontage of human arms and legs in the pattern of a Union Flag; the whole surrounded in red, white and blue ribbons with the text "next of kin will be informed" prominent.
 The work is now in the Imperial War Museum collection.
 The phrase was repeated by prominent Thatcher critic Edward Heath on her resignation in 1990.
-The word "rejoice" was controversially used by Labour prime minister Tony Blair in the House of Commons in 2004, following the War in Iraq.
+The word "rejoice" was controversially used by Labour prime minister Tony Blair in the House of Commons in 2004, following the Iraq War.
 Blair stated that "whatever mistakes have been made, rejoice that Iraq can have such a future" to dissent from his backbenchers and cries of "Thatcher!".
 Thatcher herself reused the word in a 13 June 2007 statement on the British Forces Broadcasting Service, marking the 25th anniversary of the recapture of the Falkland Islands: "the whole nation rejoiced at the success; and we should still rejoice".
 The Margaret Thatcher Foundation holds, in its archive, a draft copy of Nott's statement.